MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Add-MgTeamChannelMember.md

 ## SYNOPSIS
 Add multiple members in a single request to a team.
 The response provides details about which memberships could and couldn't be created.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Add-MgBetaTeamChannelMember](/powershell/module/Microsoft.Graph.Beta.Teams/Add-MgBetaTeamChannelMember?view=graph-powershell-beta)

 ## SYNTAX